-ACT Now, in collaboration with the 50 State Afterschool Network, has been developing fun and engaging activities and challenges designed specifically to accommodate the COVID-19 summer.
+ACT Now, in collaboration with the Georgia AfterSchool Network (GSAN) and the 50 State Afterschool Network, developed fun and engaging activities and challenges designed specifically during the COVID-19 summer.
 This resource is based on Social-Emotional Learning (SEL) competencies and hands-on learning and is easily adaptable to a variety of settings.
 Click here to access this Guide.